- Microsoft Defender requires frequent platform, engine, and security intelligence updates to maintain effective protection.

 Dism /Online /Enable-Feature /FeatureName:Windows-Defender

-After performing these steps, the server is restarted and you can then continue with the usual process of update the platform, the engine and the signatureseither through Windows Update, WSUS or manual packages.
+After performing these steps, the server is restarted and you can then continue with the usual process of updating the platform, engine and signatures , either through Windows Update, WSUS or manual packages.

 Methods for manually updating Windows Defender signatures on clients

-The most direct way is to open the Settings app (shortcut) Windows + Iand enter Update and security (or in Privacy & Security in Windows 11).
-Inside, we access Windows Update Then click on “Check for updates.”
+The most direct way is to open the Settings app ( Windows + I shortcut ) and go to Update & Security (or Privacy & Security in Windows 11).
+There, access Windows Update and click on “Check for updates.”
 If new definitions are available, they will be downloaded and installed along with any other pending updates.

-Many users prefer to use an even more manual method: downloading the Microsoft Defender offline signature package From the official Microsoft website.
-On the Security Intelligence Updates page, separate links are provided for different versions and architectures of Windows.
+Many users prefer an even more manual method: downloading the Microsoft Defender offline signature package from the official Microsoft website.
+On the security intelligence updates page, separate links are provided for different versions and architectures of Windows.
 These are executable files containing the latest definitions available at the time of download.

 Using MpCmdRun to update signatures and roll back versions